jdc20181/EmployeeTrack/usermanual/Pricing.md

   A Special Code will be used - that will be a 1 time code.

   If you want you can check out the <a href="#Features">Features </a> of each version.

+*Many Cool Features aren't listed and applicable to both versions in some cases.*

 <div class="columns">
   <ul class="price">